-B. Mandated Reporting
+B. Mandated Reporting13

-All employees, except confidential employees, are deemed "Mandated Reporters."
-Mandated Reporters must notify the Title IX and Equity Coordinator, immediately, of any knowledge they have that a member of the community is experiencing dissemination, harassment, sexual misconduct, or retaliation when disclosures are made to them during their capacities as employees.
+All employees, except confidential employees and student workers, are deemed "Mandated Reporters."
+Mandated Reporters must notify the Title IX and Equity Coordinator, immediately, of any knowledge they have that a member of the community is experiencing discrimination, harassment, sexual misconduct, or retaliation.

-Complainants may want to carefully consider whether they share personally identifiable details with Mandated Reporters, as those details must be shared with the Title IX Coordinator.
+Complainants may want to carefully consider whether they share personally identifiable details with Mandated Reporters, as those details must be shared with the Title IX and Equity Coordinator.